-Insert mains cable through the installed cable gland (if not already done so).
+18mm Insert the mains cable through the installed cable gland (if not already done so).
 Strip back outer sheath ensuring all cables reach the terminal blocks (leaving a little excess).
-Strip back all coloured cables approx 10mm.
+Strip back all coloured cables approx. 18mm.

-If using hard wired CT clamps now is the time to insert these too (we recommend a specialist cable gland that can accommodate multiple cables whilst still maintaining IP integrity).
+If using hard wired CT clamps now is the time to insert these too (we recommend a specialist cable gland that can accommodate multiple cables whilst still maintaining IP integrity, or two separate cable glands to ensure zoppi remains sealed).